EyalAr/lwip/README.md

   `'auto'`.
 Determines if the encoded image will have 3 or 4 channels.
 If `'auto'`, the image will be encoded with 4 channels if it has transparent components, and 3 channels otherwise.

+##### GIF

+The `params` object should have the following fields:

+- `colors {Integer}`: Defaults to `256`.
+Number of colors in the color table (at most).
+Must be between 2 and 256.
+- `interlaced {Boolean}`: Defaults to `false`.
+- `transparency {true/false/'auto'}`: Preserve transparency?
+Defaults to `'auto'`.
+Determines if the encoded image will have 3 or 4 channels.
+If `'auto'`, the image will be encoded with 4 channels if it has transparent components, and 3 channels otherwise.
+- `threshold {Integer}` - Between 0 and 100.
+Pixels in a gif image are either fully transparent or fully opaque.
+This value sets the alpha channel threshold to determine if a pixel is opaque or transparent.
+If the alpha channel of the pixel is above this threshold, this pixel will be considered as opaque; otherwise it will be transparent.

 #### Write to file